What is Interactive Data Visualization And Its Benefits

 With these steps completed, it’s time to user-test for compatibility, functionality, security, UI, and performance.
 Put some finishing touches by introducing any improvements that may be required and you’re ready to go live with your target audience.

-What are the benefits of interactive data visualizations?
+What are the benefits of interactive data visualization?

 Interactive visualizations allow their viewers to interface with the information presented in ways not possible with static charts and maps.
 Interactivity is the way to go especially when dealing with complex data.

-Among the benefits of interactive data visualizations are:
+Among the benefits of interactive data visualization are: